flerim/transferable-notebook/README.md

 ## Definition of workspace

-One needs to define in the control configuration file ( customizable via the first positional argument of the control script ) the following parameters:
+One needs to define in the control configuration file ( customizable via the first positional argument of the control script ).

+**First copy the example configuration** file example-configuration.json to configuration.json and set the following parameters:

 - The container name `{"container": {"name": "<value of container name>"}}` which is going to be used to name the container.
 One should take care to avoid overwriting currently running containers.
 - The image name `{"image" : {"name" : "<value of image name>"}}`